WHAT’S NEXT

 It is important to note that these are raw figures which may need to be adjusted once we undertake a more detailed analysis to account for any duplications or late submissions.”

-The State Development Assessment Unit will now assess the Development Application and consider all the submissions made.
+The State Development Assessment Unit is assessing the Development Application and considering all the submissions made.
 The State Development Assessment Unit will then make a recommendation for approval, approval with conditions or rejection of the Development Application to the WA Planning Commission.

 The WA Planning Commission cannot make a final decision on whether to approve the Development Application until the EPA has finalised its assessment on environmental impact and the Minister for the Environment has made a decision on whether to approve or not approve the development.
 The environmental protection legislation has primacy over the planning legislation.